 Firstly, because the grass clippings are so small they fall down to the bottom of your soil.
 This is where the magic happens.
 There they’ll decompose to act as a natural fertilizer (or mulch), passing on nutrients, making the soil moister and healthier.
 This produces a much healthier, stronger and thicker grass growth, which in turn makes your lawn look much greener and fuller.

 I don’t know about you, but I bet that a traditional push mower couldn’t do that!
 Of course, you could purchase petrol and cordless mowers with mulching function, but again the difference still remains in the frequency of cutting.

 So over time you’ll begin to notice that your garden is looking better than it ever did before.

-So make it easier on yourself and have a read through my ‘How to Pick the Perfect Robot Lawn Mower‘ page.
-Here I go through every consideration you’ll need to make, explaining how one decision may affect the other and what you should look for in a robomower.
+So to make it easier on yourself, I would recommend that you read my article How to Pick the Perfect Robot Lawn Mower.
+Here I go through every consideration you’ll need to make (size, slope, complexity, price, practicalities), explaining how one decision may affect the other and what you should look for in a robotic mower.